mumanchu/MPR121TouchSensor/README.md

 > For full details, read the descriptions of each method in the code.
 These also contain data sheet page references, `p16` etc.

 ## Using the IRQ Pin - Poll It!
-Instead of using this pin to generate an interrupt, this pin can be connected to an input (INPUT_PULLUP) and polled for touch/release changes.
+Instead of using the IRQ pin to generate an interrupt, this pin can be connected to an input (INPUT_PULLUP) and polled for touch/release changes.
 It is set low on a touch/release change, and set high when the Touch Status registers (0x00..0x01) are read.
 Pass the IRQ pin number to `begin()`, and call `sensorTouched()` to poll it. \

 Why not use an interrupt? \